maheshmnair/CodePad/README.md

 # CodeEditor
-#### Test and showcase HTML, CSS and JavaScript code snippets here.
+#### Test and showcase your HTML, CSS and JavaScript code snippets here at real-time.
 The project can be experienced here -> [Code Pad](https://maheshmnair.github.io/CodePad/)